-You might think that, because you routinely crack your knuckles and there’s nothing wrong with it, you don’t have to worry about popping in other joints, such as your jaw joint.
+You might think that because you routinely crack your knuckles and there’s no apparent harm, you don’t need to worry about popping in other joints, such as your jaw joint.

 What Causes Cracking in Your Knuckles